-As any seasoned business can tell you, a tremendous amount of time and effort are required to get a startup off the ground.
+As any seasoned business can tell you, a tremendous amount of time and effort is required to get a startup off the ground.
 In working to ensure the success of your business, you’ll need a trustworthy, highly competent staff by your side.
 However, hiring the best person for every job can prove difficult for business owners who have never been in charge of staffing.
 As a result, many fledgling entrepreneurs inadvertently engage in unwise hiring practices that create additional challenges for their businesses.

-Startup owners who are serious about staffing their enterprises with the right people should make a point of avoiding the following blunders.
+Startup owners who are serious about staffing their enterprises with the right people should make a point of avoiding the following blunders:

 Hiring Friends and Family Members

 Wanting to give jobs to friends and family members is understandable, particularly if you happen to be in a position to do so.
 While such an arrangement occasionally works out, it’s generally not a good idea to hire people from your inner circle.

 Unless a friend or family member is uniquely qualified for a certain position, hiring your nearest and dearest can often breed contempt among employees who landed their jobs based on qualifications.
 Bryn Butolph, CEO and founder of Eat Clean Meal Prep says,